 State Rep. Ron Reynolds, who represents a lot of the areas in Fort Bend County, including Missouri City, has been on the ground assessing damage, providing assistance, volunteering, gathering information and coordinating critical resources, while he and his family were forced out of their own home due to a mandatory evacuation on Sunday.

-And if things could not have gotten more challenging, for him Rep. Reynolds was dealt with yet another devastating blow as he and his family were being forced to evacuate from their home – the news that his grandmother had just died.
+And if things could not have gotten more challenging, for him Rep. Reynolds was dealt with yet another devastating blow.
+As he and his family were being forced to evacuate from their home, he received news that his grandmother had just died.